 How to adopt a testing approach and what to track

 Knowledge is power when it comes to marketing!
 Keep track of your results so that you have an objective way of measuring what is or isn’t working.
-In my course, Create a Marketing Plan for Your Thriving Art Business, we get into the details of marketing metrics.
+In the Art Marketing Project membership, we get into the details of marketing metrics.
 Here’s a quick overview to give you an idea:

 Keep track of your marketing metrics monthly.
 You can track: